5th Kirkcudbrightshire Rifle Volunteers F.C.: History

-However, the 5th were a very successful cup side winning all the local cup competitions on a number of occasions.
-They also played in every Scottish Cup from 1880–81 to 1894–95, with the exception of season 1891–92, and although they proved to be redoubtable battlers they were often knocked out by local rivals Queen of the South Wanderers, a team unconnected to the present Dumfries club.
-Their First Round tie against the Wanderers in 1883–84 ended in a 7–7 draw at Palmerston Park, having been 5–5 at half-time, a score line which still remains as the highest scoring draw in the history of the Scottish Cup.
+However, the 5th were a very successful cup side winning all the local cup competitions on several occasions.
+They also played in every Scottish Cup from 1880–81 to 1894–95, except season 1891–92, and although they proved to be redoubtable battlers they were often knocked out by local rivals Queen of the South Wanderers, a team unconnected to the present Dumfries club.
+Their first-round tie against the Wanderers in 1883–84 ended in a 7–7 draw at Palmerston Park, having been 5–5 at half-time, a score line which remains the highest scoring draw in the history of the Scottish Cup.

 The furthest the club reached in the Scottish Cup was the final 12 (fifth round) in 1890–91; after a frost caused the initial match at Dumbarton F.C. to be played as a friendly, the tie itself ended in an 8–0 win for the home side in a "pleasant and enjoyable game".

 After a re-organisation of the volunteer forces in 1896, the club tendered its resignation to the Scottish Football Association at the end of the 1896–97 season, and a new football club, the Maxwelltown Volunteers F.C. emerged, continuing to play at Palmerston Park until 1908 when they re-formed as the 5th King's Own Scottish Borderers F.C..
 After the troops returned from the First World War, the 5th KOSB joined forces with other local teams in the Dumfries area to form the current Scottish Football League side Queen of the South in 1919.

 Colours

-The club's earliest strip was a suitably patriotic red and blue hooped shirts with white shorts and red socks, although this changed to blue shirts in 1883, which the club wore for the rest of its existence; the club wore white shorts from 1883 to 1885 and 1890 to 1906, and navy shorts otherwise.
+The club's earliest strip was a suitably patriotic red and blue hooped shirts with white shorts and red socks, although this changed to blue shirts in 1883, which the club wore for the rest of its existence; the club wore white shorts from 1883 to 1885 and 1890 onwards, with navy shorts otherwise.